Schleicher County Medical Center is committed to providing quality

 Other Uses and Disclosures: If the hospital wishes to make use or disclosure of your medical information for a purpose that is not discussed in this Notice, the hospital will seek your permission.
 If you give your permission to the hospital, you may take back that permission any time, unless we have already relied on your permission to use or disclose the information.

 Right to Request Your Medical Information: You have the right to look at your own medical information and to get a copy of that information.
 (The law requires us to keep the original record.)
 This includes your medical record, your billing records, and other records we use to make decisions about your care.
-To request your medical information, submit a written request to: Kimble Hospital, Health Information Management, 349 Reid Road, Junction, Texas 76849
+To request your medical information, submit a written request to: Schleicher County Medical Center, Health Information Management, 102 North US Hwy 277, Eldorado, TX 76936.

 If you request a copy of your information, we will charge you for costs to copy the information.
 We will tell you in advance what this copying will cost.
 You can look at your record at no cost.

 Right to Request Amendment of Medical Information You Believe Is Erroneous or Incomplete: If you examine your medical information and believe that some of the information is wrong or incomplete, you may ask us to amend your record.
-To make a request to amend your medical information, submit a written request to: Kimble Hospital, Health Information Management, P.O.
-Box V, Eldorado, Texas 76393.
+To make a request to amend your medical information, submit a written request to: Schleicher County Medical Center, Health Information Management, 102 North US Hwy 277, Eldorado, TX 76936.

 Right to Get a List of Certain Disclosures of Your Medical Information: You have the right to request a list of many of the disclosures we make of your medical information.
-If you would like to receive such a list, submit a written request to: Kimble Hospital, Health Information Management, P.O.
-Box V, Eldorado, Texas 76393.
+If you would like to receive such a list, submit a written request to: Schleicher County Medical Center, Health Information Management, 102 North US Hwy 277, Eldorado, TX 76936.

-Right to Request Restrictions on How the Hospital Will use or Disclose Your Medical Information for Treatment, Payment or Health Care Operations: You have the right to request us NOT to make uses or disclosures of your medical information to treat you, to seek payment for care, or to operate the hospital.
-We are not required to agree to your request, but if we do not agree, we will comply with that agreement.
-If you want to request a restriction, submit your detailed request in writing to Kimble Hospital, Health Information Management, P.O.
-Box V, Eldorado, Texas 76393.
+Right to Request Restrictions on How the Hospital will use or disclose Your Medical Information for Treatment, Payment or Health Care Operations: You have the right to request us NOT to make uses or disclosures of your medical information to treat you, to seek payment for care, or to operate the hospital.
+We are not required to agree to your request, but if we do agree, we will comply with that agreement.
+If you want to request a restriction, submit your detailed request in writing to: Schleicher County Medical Center, Health Information Management, 102 North US Hwy 277, Eldorado, TX 76936.

-Right to request confidential Communications: You have the right to request us to communicate with you in a way that you feel is more confidential.
+Right to Request Confidential Communications: You have the right to request us to communicate with you in a way that you feel is more confidential.
 For example, you can ask us not to call your home, but to communicate only by mail.
-To do this, submit your request in writing to: Kimble Hospital, Health Information Management, P.O.
-Box V, Eldorado, Texas 76393.
+To do this, submit your detailed request in writing to: Schleicher County Medical Center, Health Information Management, 102 North US Hwy 277, Eldorado, TX 76936.

-Right to a Paper Copy: You may download a paper copy of the notice from our website, at http://www.scmc.us/docs/HIPPA.pdf or you may obtain a paper copy of the notice at: Kimble Hospital, Health Information Management, P.O.
-Box V, Eldorado, Texas 76393.
+Right to a Paper Copy: You may download a paper copy of the notice from our website, at http://www.scmc.us/docs/HIPAA.pdf or you may obtain a paper copy of the notice at: Schleicher County Medical Center, Health Information Management, 102 North US Hwy 277, Eldorado, TX 76936.

 Changes to This Notice: From time to time, we may change our practices concerning how we use or disclose patient medical information or how we will implement patient rights concerning their information.
 We reserve the right to change this notice and to make the provisions in our new notice effective for all medical information we maintain.
 If we change these practices, we will publish a revised Notice of Privacy Practices.
 You can get a copy of our current notice of Privacy Practices at any time from hospital personnel.

 Do you have questions?
 The hospital is required by law to give you this notice and to follow terms of the notice that is currently in effect.
-If you have questions about, or have further questions about how the hospital may use and disclose your medical information, please contact: Quality Coordinator at (325) 853-2507.
+If you have any questions about how the hospital may use and disclose your medical information, please contact: Quality Coordinator at (325) 853-2507.